nodejs/node-addon-api/tools/README.md

   ...
 }
 ```
-This way, the `Napi::ObjectWrap` constructor will be invoked after the object has been instanciated and `Napi::ObjectWrap` can use the `this` pointer to create reference to the wrapped object.
+This way, the `Napi::ObjectWrap` constructor will be invoked after the object has been instantiated and `Napi::ObjectWrap` can use the `this` pointer to create a reference to the wrapped object.

   2. Move your original constructor code into the new constructor.
 Delete your original constructor.
   3. In your class initialization function, associate native methods in the following way.
 The `&` character before methods is required because they are not static methods but instance methods.